jdesbonnet/AlEx/README.md

 Tip: print one part first and check that the extrusion slots in snuggly and that the screws properly engage with the T-nut and are flush with the surface when tightened.

+Tip: you will need to use support structure (eneabled in the slicer software) and thoroughly clean out that material before slotting in the extrusions.

 ## Corner join (3 axis orthogonal)